Medically reviewed by Drugs.com. Last updated on Jul 31, 2023.

 Related/similar drugsTecvayli, Keytruda, methotrexate, cisplatin, rituximab, Avastin, pembrolizumab

 Medicines used to treat cancer are very strong and can have many side effects.
 Before receiving this medicine, make sure you understand all the risks and benefits.
 It is important for you to work closely with your doctor during your treatment.

 A nurse or other trained health professional will give you this medicine in a hospital.
 This medicine is given through a needle placed in one of your veins.

 This medicine is usually given every 6 weeks.
-This maybe given as a single dose or divided into daily injections on two consecutive days.
+This maybe given as a single dose or divided into daily injections on 2 consecutive days.

 Carmustine is sometimes given together with certain other medicines.
 If you are using a combination of medicines, it is important that you receive each one at the proper time.
 If you are taking some of these medicines by mouth, ask your doctor to help you plan a way to take them at the right times.

 This medicine often causes nausea and vomiting, which usually last no longer than 4 to 6 hours.
 It is very important that you continue to receive the medicine, even if you begin to feel ill.
 Ask your doctor for ways to lessen these effects.

 It is very important that your doctor check your progress at regular visits to make sure that this medicine is working properly.
 Blood and urine tests may be needed to check for unwanted effects.